DamiCyberDFIRguy/PhishScope/README.md

 <h2>Detection Capabilities

--Mismatch between From, Return-Path, and Received headers
+- Mismatch between From, Return-Path, and Received headers

 - Suspicious or newly observed domains